-In other words, UE in band B could utilize the timing information and beam related information (e.g. via QCL type D) from band A of PCell , then SCell activation in band B from UE side could be optimized down to only 3ms of MAC CE decoding time.
+In other words, UE in band B could utilize the timing information and beam related information (e.g. via QCL type D) from band A of PCell or other active SCell, then SCell activation in band B from UE side could be optimized down to only 3ms of MAC CE decoding time.